sheep

 BREEDING GOALS:

-Our goal is to breed late fall, for an early-mid spring lambing.
+Our goal is to breed late fall, for an early-mid spring lambing, and/or spring for a fall lambing.

 Our ram currently runs with the girls on a regular basis.
-However, in the future we will be creating a separate pasture for him and any ram lambs that are over 3 months old.
+However, in the future we may be creating a separate pasture for him and any wethers, and ram lambs that are over 3 months old.

-Ram-lambs are either sold to other sheep farmers, or grown out to be processed for meat.
+Ram-lambs are either sold to other sheep farmers for herd rams, or grown out to be processed for meat.
+Wethers are typically grown for meat, but can also be used as a buddy for a herd ram.

 We prefer to sell our ewe-lambs for future breeding.
 However, some do end up being processed for our freezer as well.